IanMulvany/2015-09-oxford-xml-summer-school/oss-revolutions-in-publishing.md

 ### Research Data

 Research data is currently one of the hot topics in scientific discourse, working out how to handle it, how to support good creation of data, how to give appropriate credit for activities that surround data.
 We will look at a few aspects of data, and why it’s such an important trend in the STM sector.

+TODO: pull in slides from data and literature talk.

 #### Why care about data?